Kalypso Logo

 • Accommodation in Boutique hotels, resorts, Forest Lodges & home stays

-• All transfers by aircon vehicle
+• All transfers by aircon SUV

 • English speaking driver